 The search must continue

 If all goes well, you'll receive a prompt response.
 But the job hunt is a rough old game, and there's every chance a reply won't be forthcoming.

 If that's the case, you've got to show a little mettle, lick your wounds and move on.
 It's easier said than done ‒ resigning yourself to a lost opportunity isn't easy.
-But the quicker you get back on the search, the sooner you'll land that dream job ‒ and if nothing else, you'll be showing the sort of grit every employer values.
+But the quicker you get back on the search, the sooner you'll land that dream job ‒ and if nothing else, you'll be showing the sort of grit every employer and HR department values.

 The period after an interview is a uniquely stressful time.
 You're likely exhausted after weeks of self-promotion, but the desire for a definitive answer is hard to shake.
 Resisting the urge to reach out too soon is important, however.
 Leave it a week or two, then draft a breezy, polite message asking for an update.
 Ideally, good news will follow soon after.
 If not, the hunt must go on!